 Replacement Roof:

-Many are reluctant to replace a conservatory roof with a solid option, mainly because it negates the reasons for having a conservatory in the first place – after all, what good is a conservatory without sunlight from above?
+Many are reluctant to replace a conservatory roof with a solid option, mainly because it negates the reason for having a conservatory in the first place - after all, what good is a conservatory without sunlight from above?

-Constructed from insulated composite external panels and thermally efficient slab insulation, a replacement Livinroof featuring glass panels can help to create a warm, spacious ambience at reasonable cost, meaning that you can enjoy your conservatory all year round.
+Constructed from insulated composite external panels and thermally efficient slab insulation, a replacement Livinroof featuring glass panels can help to create a warm, spacious ambience at a reasonable cost, meaning that you can enjoy your conservatory all year round.

 Glass panels can be placed in any shape with a Livinroof, which can in fact be constructed as a solid roof, solid/glass mix or fully glass - ensuring maximum sunlight regardless of the directional positioning of your conservatory, and a roof tailored precisely to your tastes and needs.